‘Swing Time’, Part One, Chapter 2

 BILLY

-Yes.
-She’s amazing.
-A ‘talented performer’, as Fred Astaire described her.
+She is amazing!
+A ‘talented performer’, as Fred Astaire would say.

 NYSSA